smerrill/limechat-stutter/README.md

 This is a theme for [LimeChat](https://github.com/psychs/limechat).

+It uses a monospaced font such that code (or ASCII art) will look great.
+You will need to install the [Mensch font](http://robey.lag.net/2010/06/21/mensch-font.html) to put this theme to good use.

-It is based on the excellent [Whisper theme](https://github.com/jezdez/limechat-whisper).
+The theme itself is based on the excellent [Whisper theme](https://github.com/jezdez/limechat-whisper).

 # Great IRC Programs